playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 };
 ```

-This component isn't just useful as an alternative API, however - it also enabled us to use functionality like Formik's built in `Form` and `Field` components, which allows us to remove the `onSubmit` and `onChange` method passing for a more terse API.
+This component isn't just useful as an alternative API, however.
+It also enabled us to use functionality like Formik's built-in `Form` and `Field` components, which allows us to remove the `onSubmit` and `onChange` method passing for a more terse API.

 ```jsx {12,16,22,26}
 const FormComponent = () => {